yuanqing/create-figma-plugin/docs/utilities.md

 #### *Return type*

+Returns the result of evaluating the given `expression`.

 ```
 null | number
 ```

 ### isValidNumericInput(value [, integerOnly])

 Checks if `value` is a numeric expression, as input by a user.
 “Partial” inputs are considered valid.
 Set `integerOnly` to `true` to check that the expression contains only integers. `integerOnly` defaults to `false` if not specified.

 #### *Parameters*